Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 The disadvantage of moving common widgets is the loss of the ability to customize them as base widgets.

+Now, when we've determined a set of components to extract to the storybook we can investigate existing solutions that provide the logic to showcase widgets.

-At this time there are two approaches to create the Storybook for Flutter widgets - using existing packages or creating a UI from scratch.
+There are two approaches to create the storybook for Flutter widgets - using existing packages or creating a UI from scratch.
 #### Using existing packages

-To follow the DRY principle we can provide a list of `Pros` and `Cons`, related to all the packages, described below:

-Pros:

-- Building widgets without the entire application context.
-- UI testing can be done without running your full-stack or changing values in a database.
-- Easy to find bugs in widget implementation, because we have not an entire screen of widgets, but a testable widget in the isolation.
-- An ability to work on multiple widgets at the same time.

-Cons:

-- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
-- Don't have a search across components.
-- Require to update a Dart version to 2.12.0 or higher.
-- Not so popular (have only a few stars on GitHub).

-Now, let's take a closer look at the packages:

 1. [Storyboard](https://pub.dev/packages/storyboard)

-It is simple classes, which provide all the logic to start writing the storybook.
+There are simple classes, which provide all the logic to start writing the storybook.
 It is just a little package, that helps to reduce a boilerplate.

 Pros:

-- A simple classes without much complex logic.
+- Simple classes without much complex logic.

 Cons:

-- It is more a simple boilerplate rather than a storybook.
+- It is more a simple boilerplate rather than a storybook project.
 - Not frequent updates to code.
 - Managing themes are done on our own.
+- Don't have a docs tab that supports MDX (or similar) with the documentation about the widget.
+- Don't have a search across components.
+- It not so popular (have only a few stars on GitHub).

 2. [Monarch](https://pub.dev/packages/monarch)

 Provides a sandbox to build Flutter widgets in an isolation.
 The isolation is provided through `Stories`.
 It is a function that returns a `Widget`.
 A story captures a rendered state of a Flutter widget.

 To make it work, we should install the Xcode and download the Monarch binary.
-After that, we can create stories (files with the following form: `*_stories.dart`) to emulate different widget states.

 Pros: